j0rdania/Sparkiott/README.md

 MVP:

 As a non-logged in user, I can:
-1.register and get my new Sparkiott member number.
+1. register and get my new Sparkiott member number.
 2. log in

 As a logged-in user, I can: